buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/QuantitySets/Qto_FacilityPartBaseQuantities.md

+# Qto_FacilityPartBaseQuantities

 Base quantities that are common to the definition of all occurrences of _IfcFacilityPart_.
 <!-- end of short definition -->